mediumroast/mediumroast_api/examples/github-actions.md

 import { readFileSync } from 'fs';
 import inquirer from 'inquirer';
 import { formatResult } from 'mediumroast_api/src/api/gitHubServer/utils/formatting.js';
+import logger from 'mediumroast_api/src/api/gitHubServer/logger.js';
 ```

+> **Note on Logging Patterns**: The main example files (`github-actions.js`, `github-repository.js`) use structured logging via the `logger` module for production-ready patterns with environment-aware log levels and transaction tracking.
+The CLI and React integration examples appropriately use `console.log` for direct user-facing output and interactive feedback.

 ### Initialize the API Client